-Chevrolet Suburban owners have reported 36 problems related to brake light on (under the service brakes category).
+Chevrolet Suburban owners have reported 39 problems related to brake light on (under the service brakes category).
 The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Suburban based on all problems reported for the Suburban.

 In late December 2018, the brakes began to exhibit signs that they needed to be replaced.
 Before we could get the car to the dealership for a brake inspection in early January 2019 due to the holidays, the brakes actually totally failed to operate at slower speeds (below 30 mph).
 Even when "standing on the brake pedal" with both feet the vehicle would not stop.
 This happened several times especially at slow speeds while backing out of a driveway or going through a drive-thru.
 The "brake assist light" also came on during several of these events.
 Also, a "grinding" noise occurred.
 This may have been the anti-lock brake system activating.
 The vehicle is now at the Chevrolet dealership in our area waiting on repairs that we are concerned will not correct the problem and prevent it from occurring again.
 This concern is due to the fact, through our research, that there are pending lawsuits against gm and gm itself has issued several "service bulletins" addressing this issue, but will not initiate a recall of the affected vehicles.
 They won't even offer any reasonable solution to truly prevent future brake failure even after their recommended repairs are completed and paid for.